 My analysis of Bill Gates’ portfolio is updated each quarter when new information about his holdings is released.

 November 2018 Portfolio Update

 True to his buy-and-hold philosophy, Michael Larson turned in another uneventful quarter.

-The Bill & Melinda Gates Foundation Trust only made two transactions, trimming its position in Berkshire Hathaway by 5 million shares (an 8% decrease) and reducing its position in Microsoft (MSFT) by 20%.
+The Bill & Melinda Gates Foundation Trust only made two transactions, raising its position in Berkshire Hathaway by 8.5 million shares (a 15% increase) and reducing its position in Microsoft (MSFT) by 25%.

 However, investors should note that Cascade was not buying new shares of Microsoft.
 Bill Gates personally holds more than 100 million shares of his firm and appears to have simply transferred millions of shares